-EMT Basic Student Clinical Field Internship Handbook
+Paramedic Student Clinical & Field Internship Handbook:

-All students must complete all required documentation in their clinical/field internship handbook.
-All documents shall complete all documents with signatures to include:
+All students must complete all required documentation in their clinical/field internship handbook(s).
+All documents are considered complete when:

-- A. Hill College EMS Program EMT Basic Clinical Handbook Acknowledgment page signed and dated by the student and returned to the Clinical Coordinator prior to beginning clinical/field internship. - B. EMT Basic Clinical Assessment Template and Goals. - C. Ambulance Objectives with preceptor and student signatures. - D. Emergency Department Objectives with preceptor and student signatures. - E. Pediatric Emergency Room Objectives with preceptor and student signatures. - F. Labor and Delivery Objectives with preceptor and student signatures. - G. Patient encounter log with at least 5 patient contacts. - H. Patient encounter form Patient report of patient.
-To include preceptor and student signatures. - I. Student Evaluation of a clinical site.
-To include student signature and date. - J. Student Evaluation of self.
-To include student signature and date. - Students who fail to complete all Clinical guidelines in Section 12.02 will not meet the requirements for successful completion of their Hill College EMS Program EMT Basic course.
-Students shall receive a grade of "F" for their EMSP 1160 course of instruction. - Students will not be eligible to test with the National Registry of Emergency Medical Technician for EMT Basic certification. - ✓ Falsification of clinical documentation is Academic Dishonesty and grounds for immediate removal from the program. - ✓ Clinical and field preceptors must sign all required EMT Basic Student Handbook documents. - ✓ It is the student's responsibility to retain copies of all clinical documentation.
+- 1. Hill College EMS Program Paramedic Clinical Handbook Acknowledgment page is signed and dated by the student and returned to the Clinical Coordinator prior to beginning clinical/field internship. - 2.
+Ambulance Objectives with preceptor and student signatures. - 3.
+Emergency Department Objectives with preceptor and student signatures. - 4.
+Pediatric Emergency Room Objectives with preceptor and student signatures. - 5.
+Labor and Delivery Objectives with preceptor and student signatures. - 6.
+Intensive Care ICU/CCU Objectives with preceptor and student signatures. - 7.
+Cardiac Cath Lab Objectives with preceptor and student signatures. - 8.
+Operating Room (with at least 2 live intubations), Objectives with preceptor and student signatures. - 9.
+Nursing Home/Psych Objectives with preceptor and student signatures. - 10.
+Patient encounter log with at least 5 patient contacts. - 11.
+Patient encounter form Patient report of patient.
+To include preceptor and student signatures. - 12.
+Student Evaluation of a clinical site.
+To include student signature and date. - 13.
+Student Evaluation of self.
+To include student signature and date. - 14.
+Students shall enter all documentation in the FISDAP Scheduler within 24 hours of their scheduled clinical or field rotation.
+See Section 12.09 Clinical Grading Policy.

+Students who fail to complete all Clinical guidelines in Section 12.02 will not meet the requirements for successful completion of their Hill College EMS Program EMT Basic course.

+- 1. Students will not be eligible to test with the National Registry of Emergency Medical Technician for Paramedic certification. - 2.
+Falsification of clinical documentation will be considered Academic Dishonesty and grounds for immediate removal from the program. - 3.
+Clinical and field preceptors must sign all required Paramedic Student Handbook documents. - 4.
+It is the student's responsibility of the student to retain copies of all clinical documentation.

-Clinical Field Internship Completion
+Clinical & Field Internship Completion: